mhnaufal/go-no-zero-day/CONTINUE/README.md

   - _capacity_: kapasitas slice, length tidak boleh lebih dari capacity
 - **Slice** is reference to array and the size can be change
 - **Slice** isn't comparable beside using `nil`

+### Control Structures

+- Shadowing variables allowed in Go
+- There is a term called **Universal Block** in Go which consist of predefined identifiers such as _true_, _int_, _string_, etc
+- We can declare anything before the comparison on **if statement**, including function that doesn't return any value